BritishMachineVisionAssociation/BMVC2021/authors/submit-your-paper.md

 <strong>FAQ:</strong> Further details and answers to additional questions are available on the author <a title="FAQ" href="{{ site.baseurl }}{% link authors/faq.md %}">FAQ</a> page.
 </p>

-<h3>Typesetting</h3>
+### Typesetting

-<p>Typesetting should preferably be done using the PDFLaTeX system (part of all modern LaTeX distributions).
-However, submissions prepared in Microsoft Word or OpenOffice will be accepted. </p>
+<p>Typesetting should be done using the **PDFLaTeX system** (part of all modern LaTeX distributions).
+However, in exceptional circumstances, submissions prepared in Microsoft Word or OpenOffice may be accepted but it is the authors responsibility to use the template appropriately and match as closely to the PDFLaTeX system as possible. </p>

 <p>Paper templates, along with example PDF outputs are available for download through GitHub: <a href="https://github.com/BritishMachineVisionAssociation/BMVCTemplate">https://github.com/BritishMachineVisionAssociation/BMVCTemplate</a>. </p>